-August 29, 2013 by Eric Cameron, Digital Media Coordinator
+August 29, 2013 by Eric Cameron, Digital Media Specialist

 Yesterday on the 50th anniversary of the March on Washington, President Obama stood in front of the Lincoln Memorial on the same steps where Martin Luther King Jr. delivered his famous “I Have a Dream” speech and echoed Dr. King’s words that “Injustice anywhere is a threat to justice everywhere.”

 As when he offered his inaugural remarks at the opposite end of the National Mall in January, President Obama specifically linked the struggle for LGBT equality to the fabric of the wider civil rights movement.